BFLSTiger/Tools_for_VSCode/README.md

 # Summary
-This is my configuation files of VSCode for Windows.
+This is my configuation files of VSCode for Ubuntu.
 It has already supported `C++` and `Python`.

 #Requirs